-Applications for the 2015 ITCE short courses are currently being accepted!
+Applications for the 2016 ITCE short courses will be accepted in December, 2015.
 Read More

 Support from the National Science Foundation allows the ITCE program to provide scholarship support for a limited number of student participants in each course.
 Scholarships will be awarded competitively and are available only to applicants who are graduate students.
 Scholarship applications can be submitted as part of the course application process, and require an additional short essay and second letter of support.